CRM for Electrical Contractors

 Evolved Metrics uses the science of human behaviour to achieve results in your business.
 Even better, it is easy to use and to set up– this particular CRM is designed to be able to be set up in an hour or less.

-This CRM option has many different features, including actionable analytics and business intelligence, among others.
+This CRM (electrical contractor software) option has many different features, including actionable analytics and business intelligence, among others.
 This can help you to get a bird’s eye view of your electrical business and take steps to improve it in order to grow your business and improve your bottom line!

 - Email and calendar integration